-Application for GATE 2021 must be submitted ONLINE (through GOAPS website, https://appsgate.iitb.ac.in) by paying necessary application fees.
-For GATE 2021, all information related to the application process will be available in the GOAPS website.
-The photograph, signature, category certificate (SC/ST/PwD) and/or Dyslexic certificate, wherever applicable, must be uploaded during the online application.
-Candidates MUST enter the valid photo identity (ID) number specified in any one of the following IDs: Aadhaar-UID, Passport, PAN Card, Voter ID, College ID, Employee ID and Driving License.
+Application for GATE 2022 must be submitted ONLINE website (https://gate.iitkgp.ac.in) by paying necessary application fees.
+The photograph, signature, category certificate (SC / ST / PwD) and / or Dyslexic certificate, wherever applicable, must be uploaded during the online application.
+Candidates MUST enter the valid photo identity (ID) number specified in any one of the following IDs: Aadhaar-UID (preferable), Passport, PAN Card, Voter ID and Driving License.
 The candidates who do not possess any of these identity cards, may please procure any one of them before making the application.
 Candidate MUST produce the SAME original valid photo ID proof during the examination for verification purpose.
-In absence of the SAME original valid photo ID proof, candidate will NOT be allowed to appear for GATE 2021 examination.
+In the absence of the SAME original valid photo ID proof, candidate will NOT be allowed to appear for GATE 2022 examination.